beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 ## Undo and Redo Command Edits

-When modifying the command buffer inline with shortcuts such as <kbd class="kbd">alt-backspace</kbd> (deleting a whole argument), it's sometimes convenient to be able to undo the last modification.
+When modifying the command buffer inline with shortcuts such as <Kbd seq="alt-backspace" /> (deleting a whole argument), it's sometimes convenient to be able to undo the last modification.

-`fish` has a default key assignment for this: <kbd class="kbd">ctrl-z</kbd>.
+`fish` has a default key assignment for this: <Kbd seq="ctrl-z" />.
 You could have guessed that, right?

-The `redo` command is bound to <kbd class="kbd">ctrl-r</kbd> by default, but since I use that to open [`atuin`](https://atuin.sh/) (a really awesome tool, if you don't know!), I changed the binding:
+The `redo` command is bound to <Kbd seq="ctrl-r" /> by default, but since I use that to open [`atuin`](https://atuin.sh/) (a really awesome tool, if you don't know!), I changed the binding:

 ```fish